gravitational/careers/teams.md

 Teleport DevOps is responsible for building, maintaining, and testing open-source modules for various configuration management platforms.
 This will be the open-source code that enables both our OSS and Enterprise customers to deploy and maintain Teleport on their chosen configuration management system.
 We’re looking to cover Kubernetes, Terraform on various clouds, Ansible, Salt, Puppet, etc.

-## Cloud Platform team
+## Cloud
 The Teleport Cloud offering is new; we're on a journey of defining and building a culture around production, offering a secure and reliable hosted version of Teleport Enterprise as a service.

-Our mandate is straightforward; we need to be prepared to secure, monitor, maintain, scale, investigate, and automate our production environment for Teleport Cloud.
-Our work includes a wide variety of projects drawing on various skill sets, from ensuring we're up to date on patches to redesigning parts of the Teleport Core project to be more appealing to the Cloud.
+Our mandate is straightforward; we need to be prepared to secure, develop, monitor, maintain, scale, investigate, and automate the SAAS version of Teleport.
+Our work includes a wide variety of projects drawing on various skill sets, from ensuring we're up to date on patches to redesigning parts of the Teleport Core project to leverage the capabilities a cloud environment can deliver.

+### Cloud Tools Team
+TBD

+### Cloud Reliability Team

+The Cloud Reliability team combines practices from SRE, Production Engineering, and Devops to take ownership of our production environment, focussing on the security, monitoring, scalability, maintenance, and engineering of production.
+This team is relatively new, we're building practices appropriate to a new SAAS offering, and taking on appropriate technical debt for a team our size, as we expand and grow the Teleport Cloud product.

-#### Here are some of the projects we're working on right now:
+Here are some of the projects we're working on right now:

-* Rewriting the Teleport core project networking so that agents run by customers require fewer connections and overhead when phoning home.
+- We're scaling our cloud capabilities, moving from decisions made during prototyping that limited scale, to designs that can sustain thousands of tenants.
-* We are expanding Teleport Cloud to multiple regions, reducing latency between users and their infrastructure.
+- We're expanding Teleport Cloud to multiple regions around the world with automatic routing the optimal path for users to reach their infrastructure.
-* We are deploying auto scalers, so no one needs to be paged to scale our infrastructure when there is a burst in new accounts.
-* We're improving our security posture, currently focusing on ensuring we have an audit trail for generated and published assets and ensuring we're using encryption at rest in the right places.
-* Progressing beyond minimum viable monitoring and alerting and fully adopting Grafana Cloud as our centralized metrics, alerting and logging platform.
+- We're rewriting our monitoring stack which started quick and dirty, into a platform we can use to escalate the real emergencies, and leave our engineers with a good nights sleep for everything else.
+- Disaster recovery planning and tests that prepare us for mistakes that may occur in production

 #### The toolset we currently use is: